Meet Our Organizers

 musical art form in the city where jazz was born.”
 In other words, the Museum is doing its part to keep New Orleans’ unique cultural heritage alive and thriving.

-Extending this commitment to the world stage, the Museum officially joined the global celebration of International Jazz Day for the first time last year.
-In 2018, guests from around the world explored the Museum’s interactive exhibits and danced together to live performances by the National Park Service’s Arrowhead Jazz Band and De La Salle High School Jazz Band.
+Extending this commitment to the world stage, the Museum officially joined the global celebration of International Jazz Day for the first time in 2018.
+Guests from around the world explored the Museum’s interactive exhibits and danced together to live performances by the National Park Service’s Arrowhead Jazz Band and De La Salle High School Jazz Band.
 All guests received second line handkerchiefs as souvenirs, taking a piece of jazz history home with them.
 Following the performances, Music Curator David Kunian presented a lecture on rare jazz artifacts from the Museum’s collection.
 The day’s events concluded with the presentation of the 2018 Jazz Journalists Association’s Jazz Hero Award to legendary New Orleans pianist, bandleader and educator Ellis Marsalis.

-For International Jazz Day 2019, the Museum is planning a weeklong festival with performances by local student and professional groups, along with educational activities that will serve schoolchildren from across the city and the surrounding parishes.
-A particular highlight will be a craft activity titled Jazz: What Ties Us Together, encouraging children to create their own jazz-inspired works of art.
-The Museum will work with schools to create a special exhibit of handmade International Jazz Day garlands drawn from classic jazz recordings.
-These garlands will be displayed during the festivities in late April.
-Instructions for the activity are available for download from jazzday.com, so that educators around the world can join in.
+For International Jazz Day 2019, the Museum presented a weeklong festival with performances by local student and professional groups, along with educational activities serving schoolchildren from across the city and the surrounding parishes.
+A particular highlight was a craft activity titled Jazz: What Ties Us Together, encouraging children to create their own jazz-inspired works of art.
+The Museum worked with schools to create a special exhibit of handmade International Jazz Day garlands drawn from classic jazz recordings, displayed during the festivities in late April.
+Instructions for the activity are available for download from jazzday.com, so that educators around the world can recreate this fun, creative exercise.

-Notes Lambousy of the Museum’s plans for 2019, “There is no day more fitting to celebrate at the Jazz Museum than International Jazz Day.
+Notes Lambousy of the Museum’s participation in International Jazz Day, “There is no day more fitting to celebrate at the Jazz Museum than International Jazz Day.
 Our mission is to make the history and heritage of jazz accessible to the world.
 Hosting events in the Museum’s facilities in celebration of International Jazz Day embodies our goals.”

 Congratulations and thanks to the New Orleans Jazz Museum for all it is doing to support jazz and cultural heritage!